Our Hospice Care Team

 Hospice Nurse Practitioner

-On occasion, the hospice Medical Director may request that a hospice Nurse Practitioner visit you to provide the hospice team with recommendations for your care and hospice eligibility.
+The Hospice Nurse Practitioner provides direct hands-on, in-person support and recommendations regarding your care and hospice eligibility.
 These recommendations will be discussed with you as well as the interdisciplinary team.

 RN Case Manager